Hummus-Ful/hummus-ful.github.io/_posts/2021-01-15-Pickle_Rick.md

 ---
 title: Pickle Rick
 categories: [Try-Hack-Me] # Up to two elements only
-tags: [tryhackme, easy, pickle rick, ctf]     # TAG names should always be lowercase, infinate number of elements
+tags: [tryhackme, easy, pickle rick, ctf]     # TAG names should always be lowercase, infinite number of elements
 image: /assets/img/posts/Pickle_rick/Pickle_rick.webp    # If you want to add an image to the top of the post contents
 # toc: false    # table of content - overwrite global configuration from _config.yml
-# comments: flase       # overwrite global configuration from _config.yml
+# comments: false       # overwrite global configuration from _config.yml
 # pin: true     # pin one or more posts to the top of the home page
 excerpt_separator: <!--exc-->
 permalink: /:categories/:year/:month/:day/:title:output_ext